 3) Doesn’t shut off automatically and doesn’t overheat

 Again, this mostly pertains to DSLR cameras.
 Some cameras shut off after a period of time in order to preserve battery.
 This setting can often be turned off, but be sure to check before purchasing.
 With some DSLR cameras, you must deactivate autofocus (switch to manual) in order to completely resolve the issue.
-In either case, a live streaming camera shouldn’t overheat to a point where it shuts off for the duration of your stream, however long that may be.

 Other important things to consider